daorejuela1/AirBnB_clone/README.md

 ![Console](https://github.com/daorejuela1/AirBnB_clone/blob/master/images/console_airbnb.png)
 "Structure of the project"

-Storage engine -> Json file.
+`Storage engine -> Json file.`
-Console -> cmd with python library cmd.Cmd
+`Console -> cmd with python library cmd.Cmd`

 # Description of the project

-This is the first part of the project in which we are creating a way to control the modules that our web page is going to use by intervening a database in json format.
+This is the first part of the project that simulates an airbnb application in which we are creating a way to control the modules that our web page is going to use by intervening a database in json format.
+Here we apply object oriented programming, python data translation and command interpreted logic to deliver a local database that can be modified by commands.

 # Prerequisites